|Founded||Founded in 1973 by Donnie “Buffalo” Tennet in or near Archer Heights|

 In 2002 Mike “Conan” Hamilton retired from gang activity; therefore, the Chicago Crime Commission book is dead wrong listing him as the current leader, he is NO LONGER a Pope but now a law abiding citizen just like many former Popes, Lord Conan also passed away in recent years.
 In 2004 Steve Boggs left the Popes and became a Latin King until he was tragically shot to death in the year 2006.

 Please send in old school pics.
 1970s pics will be especially appreciated!

-- What year did each set open up?
+- What year did each section open up?

-- What year did each set close down?
+- What year did each section close down?